I stare at the sand in the grooves of my sandals under fluorescent lights.

 Expected words tumble out of my mouth,

-yet my mind remains fixated on river water and glistening sand granules.
+yet my mind remains fixated on river water and sand granules.

 I’m here, yet not.

-My spirit’s out there, roaming, like an animal in everything.
+My spirit’s out there, prancing its wildness around in everything.